Chadius/creatingsymmetry/docs/common_options.md

 [(Link to formula)](../example/friezes/rainbow_stripe_frieze_p2mg.yml)

-The bottom of the source image is orange/red, so let's shift miny and maxy in a negative direction.
-This will put most of the 0 values in the orange/red section.
+Let's push the center towards the orange/red part of the source image.
+That lies near the bottom, so `miny` and `maxy`'s midpoint should be negative.

 ```yaml
 color_value_space: